oneup03/VRto3D/README.md

 - The Load key can be configured to `"switch"` to the user depth & convergence setting, `"toggle"` between the preset and the previous setting every 1.5s, or `"hold"` the user setting until the key is released
 - The Store key will update your user Depth and Convergence setting to the current value (this only saves while the game is running - you need to create a game profile to store it permanently)
 - It is recommended to have a single user preset of `"switch"` type that matches the default depth & convergence so you can easily get back to the default

-- Profile Creation Steps:
+#### Profile Creation Steps:
 1. Modify or copy and create user preset(s) in `default_config.json` for the game you want to play
 2. If applicable, modify `hmd_height, pitch_enable, yaw_enable, pose_reset_key, ctrl_toggle_key, ctrl_toggle_type, pitch_radius, ctrl_deadzone, ctrl_sensitivity` for the game profile
 3. If the game is already running, use `Ctrl + F10` to reload the `default_config.json` with your new settings and presets
 4. Adjust depth (`Ctrl + F3` and `Ctrl + F4`) & convergence (`Ctrl + F5` and `Ctrl + F6`) for a preset
 5. Use the configured `user_store_key` to temporarily save the current depth & convergence values to the preset
 6. Repeat 4 & 5 for each preset you need
 7. Adjust depth & convergence back to what you want the default to be (if you have a default `"switch"` preset, you can use its configured `user_load_key`)
 8. If applicable, adjust the `ctrl_sensitivity` with `Ctrl -` and `Ctrl +` and the `pitch_radius` with `Ctrl [` and `Ctrl ]`
 9. Save the profile with `Ctrl + F7`
 10. Open your new profile from `Documents\My Games\vrto3d` in a text editor and make final adjustments like: making all the convergence values match to avoid rendering or performance issues, changing virtual-key mappings, or tweaking other values/settings
-    11. Close out of SteamVR and the game and restart them.
+11. Close out of SteamVR and the game and restart the game.
 You should hear a loud beep to indicate the profile loaded.
 Test the profile and you can still repeat steps 4-10 if needed
 12. Share your `Documents\My Games\vrto3d\Game.exe_config.json` with others

 #### Displays
 - Here are some example multi-display configurations that are confirmed to work: